mmhenderson/ObjectMatch/README.md

   - contains code needed to analyze subject performance on all tasks.
 + Analyze_decoding
   - contains code to load saved classifier results from the folder OM2_classif_final, calculate mean and standard error of classifier performance in each area, and FDR correct all significance values, saving output which will be loaded by figure-generation scripts.
 Also contains code to run repeated-measures ANOVA analyses.
-  - Note that some of this code won't run immediately since it will look for files that haven't been uploaded here due to space constraints.
-The scripts in Run_decoding will re-generate and save all the necessary files.
 + Analyze_images
   - compute pixelwise similarity between pairs of images.
 + Analyze_univar